 During this period of international health crisis, Saint Martin’s will offer a special online resource (here on this page) for parishioners and guests who wish to stay current with our ministry and life together.
 Coming soon will be a weekly video containing a devotional by our priest, along with notices and updates, encouragements and reminders.

-Our public worship is suspended, as are all our church gatherings.
+Our church gatherings are suspended, except for Sunday Morning (10 am) Morning Prayer.
 Options for home worship can be accessed on line.

 OPTIONS FOR HOME WORSHIP

 The Washington National Cathedral will offer a worship service on Sundays.
 These services can be accessed via www.cathedral.org.

 Private use of the prayer book has always been encouraged.
 Now it can be a special source of strength.
 Daily prayers of Morning Prayer, Noon Prayer, Evening Prayer and Compline (end of day) are part of The Book of Common Prayer (1979).
 We invite you to explore praying from the prayer book, starting on page 35.
 It is okay to select out what speaks to you.
 No need to follow every direction in sequence, although learning that can also be a blessing.
 Using the BCP as a couple, a family, or in small groups is a good way to share the pursuit of prayer.
 The Sunday Readings of Scripture and Weekday Readings can be found by clicking http://www.lectionarypage.net/